 \subsubsection{Correlation analysis}

-In our initial attempt to answer RQ2, we ran several correlation experiments based on statistical testing and regression analysis.
-For the purposes of these experiments, only tweets from the \textit{Main 2021 MP Twitter Corpus} (see Section \ref{maindataset}) were utilized.
+As an initial step, we ran several correlation experiments based on statistical testing and regression analysis.
+For the purposes of these experiments, only tweets from the \textit{2021 Main Dataset} (see Section \ref{maindataset}) were utilised.

 \paragraph{Statistical Testing} As the comparison includes numerical (retweets count) and categorical values (sentiment) approaches such as the Spearman's correlation are not suited.
 Instead we perform a Chi-Square test which indicates the existence of a dependency between popularity and sentiment.
 Then the Kruskal-Wallis H-test is performed on the retweets count populations for Positive, Negative and Neutral charged tweets to test whether their median values differ.
 Our test clearly confirms the existence of a difference in the distributions of the populations among sentiment labels (\textit{p-value} $<10^{-16}$, \textit{a}=$0.05$)\footnote{\textit{p-value} is lower than the minimum accepted value in Python.}.
-Even though there is no evidence for direct correlation, we manage to establish that there is a relation between sentiment and popularity, and also that retweets count distributions differ between sentiment labels.
+Even though there is no evidence for direct correlation, we manage to establish that there is a relation between sentiment and popularity, and also that retweet count distributions differ between sentiment labels.

 \paragraph{Regression Analysis} To complement the statistical tests multiple regression models are fitted and the significance of sentiment is examined.\footnote{All regression models were based on the implementations of Python's `statsmodels' library \cite{seabold2010statsmodels}.}.
 In our experimental setting, the retweet count is set as the dependent variable while the existence (or not) of positive and negative sentiment constitutes the independent variables.
 Neutral sentiment is not taken into account in order to avoid potential collinearity problems.
-Furthermore, we utilize four lexical statistics (Table \ref{tab:control_stats}) as control variables.
-Specifically, the presence of emojis, URLs, hashtags (\#), and mentions (@) in a tweet are used as binary variables \footnote{The percentage of uppercase characters was not used in order to avoid influencing the rest of the binary predictors}.
-We did not consider features such number of followers, favourite count or time posted as our main focus was to identify the importance of features extracted from text.
+Furthermore, we utilise four lexical statistics (Table \ref{tab:control_stats}) as control variables.
+Specifically, the presence of emojis, URLs, hashtags (\#), and mentions (@) in a tweet are used as binary variables \footnote{The percentage of uppercase characters was not used in order to avoid influencing the rest of the binary predictors.}.
+We did not consider features such as number of followers, favourites count or time posted as our main focus was to identify the importance of features extracted from text.